MafiaMoe/mIDE/README.md

-AutoComplete of functions and variables inserts the selected function in the top right Starting to type a function shows the matching functions to complete Setting the caret at the end of a function shows ways to implement that function Setting the caret to a "<VAR>" shows list of variables found withing the script
+AutoComplete of functions and variables inserts the selected function in the top right Starting to type a function shows the matching functions to complete Setting the caret at the end of a function shows ways to implement that function Setting the caret to a "^VAR^" shows list of variables found withing the script

 Planned Features: